malrusdjav/Master-s-thesis/Cl2_molecule/readme.rst

-..flat-table:: Bond energy for some molecules
+.. flat-table:: Bond energy for some molecules
    :widths: 25 25 50
    :header-rows: 1